Introduction

 Susan’s later life

-By April 1861, Susan lived with her daughter and son-in-law in Clarence Place, Yeovil.
-She died at Park Villa, Yeovil, on 7 April 1867, aged 84, and was interred at Hardington six days later.[13]
+By April 1861, Susan was living with her daughter and son-in-law in Clarence Place, Yeovil.
+She died at Park Villa, Yeovil, on 7 April 1867 at the age of 84 and was buried at Hardington six days later.[15]

-Her daughter, Sarah, died childless in 1880, aged 53.
-Sarah’s husband married Sarah’s cousin, Jane Guppy, at St George’s, Bloomsbury, the following year.
+Her daughter, Sarah, died childless in 1880 at the age of 53.
+The following year, Sarah’s husband married Sarah’s cousin, Jane Guppy, at St George’s, Bloomsbury.

 References